-- Check the level of the heating fluid regularly on the compensator reservoir. - During or after the first operating hours of the hot-water heater, the filling level may fall below the minimum mark.
-If this is the case, top up the heating fluid. - We recommend to bleed the heating system after the initial heater operation and to check the glycol content. - Only top up heating system with a standard G13 water-glycol mixture (60:40).
+- ▷ Check the level of the heating fluid regularly on the compensator reservoir. - During or after the first operating hours of the hot-water heater, the filling level may fall below the minimum mark.
+If this is the case, top up the heating fluid. - ▷ We recommend to bleed the heating system after the initial heater operation and to check the glycol content. - ▷ Have heating fluid changed by an authorised dealer or a service centre at intervals of five years as corrosion-protection wears off after some time. - Only top up heating system with a standard G13 water-glycol mixture (60 : 40).
 This mixture offers frost protection up to approx. -25 °C. When topping up hot-water heaters that are connected to the engine's cooling circuit, please observe the instructions in the manufacturers' instruction manuals.